The polytope of all $q$-rank functions: The convex combination of two q -(poly)matroids

 The following result is another direct consequence of \Cref{coro:flats_conv_comb} and \Cref{coro:cyc_spaces_noloops}.

-\begin{proposition} Let $\mM_1,\mM_2$ be two $q$-matroid on E. Assume that $\mM_1$ is full and $\mM_2$ has no loops.
-Then any convex combination $\mM$ of $\mM_1$ and $\mM_2$ is full as well. \end{proposition} \begin{proof} We know that the zero space $\langle 0\rangle$ is a flat of both $\mM_1$ and $\mM_2$, so by \Cref{coro:flats_conv_comb} it is a flat of $\mM$.
+\begin{proposition} Let $\mM_1,\mM_2$ be two $q$-matroids with ground space $E$.
+Assume that $\mM_1$ is full and $\mM_2$ has no loops.
+Then any convex combination $\mM$ of $\mM_1$ and $\mM_2$ is full. \end{proposition} \begin{proof} We know that the zero space $\langle 0\rangle$ is a flat of both $\mM_1$ and $\mM_2$, so by \Cref{coro:flats_conv_comb} it is a flat of $\mM$.
 Moreover $\mM_1$ is full, which means in particular that it has no loops and $E$ is a cyclic space of this $q$-matroid.
 By \Cref{coro:cyc_spaces_noloops} we then get that $E$ is cyclic in $\mM$. \end{proof}